Atlamillias/DearPyPixl/README.md

 * **information**: Data that is unique to the item and is either read-only (like the `tag` attribute), or not as freely editable as "configuration" (such as `parent`).
 This data rarely changes.
 * **state**: Read-only data regarding an item's condition.
 Can update frequently.

-The data sorted into these categories can vary per item type, and can contain different information than DearPyGui's `get_item_configuration/info/state` functions.
+The data sorted into these categories can vary per item type, and do not always contain the same data of DearPyGui's `get_item_configuration/info/state` getter functions.
 For example, the return of `get_item_configuration` may contain a key-value pair that cannot be passed to `configure_item` without raising an error.
 In DearPyPixl, data such as this would be categorized as "information" instead.
 Another example is that the return of `get_item_state` includes `pos` (if applicable for the item, like a button) despite being an accepted parameter for `configure_item`.
 DearPyPixl categorizes `pos` as "configuration" and is included in the return of an item's `configuration` method, not the `state` method.

 ```python
 from dearpypixl import Application